LoriHead/Job-Post/README.md

   - Statements of Work/Concept Papers
   - Grant Applications
   - Documentation for Conferences, Summits, and other events
-- Serve as resource for grammar, punctuation, and style
+- Serve as grammar, punctuation, and style resource for all IIR employees
 - Other duties, as assigned

 ## Required Knowledge & Skills